PetitPuni/Fhloston/README.md

 Welcome to Fhloston Paradise, the company that takes you on a journey beyond your wildest imagination.
 Our mission is to provide a unique and unforgettable experience for travelers looking to explore the vastness of the universe and beyond.

 Fhloston Paradise is a one week project where we had to mimic AirBnB.
-We had a lot of fun doing this project and we tried to implemant a lot of features just to test them.
+We had a lot of fun doing this project and we tried to implement a lot of features just to test them.

 The result is a fun webpage.